forkunited/ltprg/README.md

 # ltprg

-This repository contains code for learning to play reference games.
+This repository contains code and data for learning to play reference games.
 The code relies on the [mungpy](https://github.com/forkunited/mungpy) repository for generic utilities to munge the reference game data into a JSON format, vectorize this JSON into several tensor views of the data, and run